Is Tooth Extraction Really Necessary?

 - Witnessing swollen gums surrounding the afflicted tooth or teeth.

-- Noticing telltale signs of gum disease, such as changes in color, bleeding, or the presence of an unpleasant odor.
+- Noticing telltale signs of gum disease, such as changes in colour, bleeding, or the presence of an unpleasant odor.

 The Treatment Plan